Brunno-DaSilva/restapi-design-notes/README.md

 **DELETE**: ✅ Idempotent – Deleting the same resource multiple times results in the same state (resource is gone).

 **POST**: ❌ Not idempotent – Creating the same resource multiple times can result in duplicates.

 #### Design Results

+Design the entities based on how you want them to relate to each other.
+Don’t over-engineer it—just think about the API more broadly and how it will be used.

+#### Design Results